 A process exists for the resolution of Open Source compliance issues.

-- □ 2.2.1 Document with name of persons, group or function in Open Source Compliance role(s) identified. - □ 2.2.2 The identified roles have been properly staffed and adequate funding provided.
+2.2.1 Document with name of persons, group or function in Open -Source Comp liance Prograr n role(s) identi fied.

+2.2.2 The identified Program roles have been properly staffed and adequate funding provided.